austinsirkin/mclv/README.md

 # Project Title

 I call this "MC List Viewer 2.0", which is a good description of what it does.
-It's the second version, redesigned from the group up using the Slim framework and Twig templates.
+It's the second version, redesigned from the ground up using the Slim framework and Twig templates.

 ## Getting Started